-It’s been a great snow season in Colorado, and skiers and snowboarders will be happy to know that several areas are extending their closing dates into May, and some resorts are offering discounted lift tickets as low as $25 a day.
+It’s been a great snow season in Colorado, and skiers and snowboarders will be happy to know that several areas are extending their closing dates into May 2019, and some resorts are offering discounted lift tickets as low as $25 a day for the last days or weeks of the season.

 Spring is a great time to be on the slopes, especially a great time to learn, since it’s sunny, not freezing cold, and everybody enjoys special apres ski events including free music festivals and what I call the “silly season” costume parties, pond skimming and even kayak races.